 Both the federal and Connecticut Departments of Transportation recognize a responsibility to make the roads as safe as possible for all who use them.
 A special license is required to operate vehicles that pose a special risk because of their size or cargo.
 Part of the requirement for a Commercial Driver’s License (CDL) is to pass a medical examination.
 The system of medical examination is overseen by the Federal Motor Carrier Safety Administration, or FMCSA.
 Until 2014, the FMCSA allowed any practitioner with an acceptable license (physician, nurse practitioner, physician assistant, doctor of chiropractic) to perform these exams.
 Now exams can only be done by persons who have taken a special course, passed an exam, and joined the FMCSA’s National Registry of Certified Medical Examiners.

-Our division offers medical evaluations for CDL licensure at our office in Canton or at our Occupational Medicine clinic in Farmington.
-Mark C. Buchanan, M.D., (Canton) and Maria Clement, APRN, (Farmington) are registered with FMCSA.
+Our division offers medical evaluations for CDL licensure at our Occupational Medicine clinic in Farmington.
+Maria Clement, APRN, is registered with FMCSA.

 Please note that the clinician performing the examination is not functioning as the treating physician; the examiner’s role is to protect the safety interests of the general public.
 Any medical conditions identified during the exam will be referred back to your own physician for further evaluation and treatment.
 The examiner is obligated to immediately enter the results of the exam into the FMCSA’s on-line database, stating whether the driver is qualified, disqualified, or temporarily disqualified.